 The asphalt concrete pavement thickness shown on the plans or stated in the Proposal is for the exclusive use in calculating the weight required to be placed per unit of surface area.

 401.02 Mix Design and Quality Control.
-The quality control and acceptance requirements of Item 403 apply.
+Use an approved Job Mix Formula (JMF).
+The quality control and acceptance requirements of Item 403 apply unless otherwise specified.

 If required to perform the mix design or quality control, provide a laboratory and personnel meeting the requirements of Supplement 1041 to perform mix design and quality control tests.

-Calibrate asphalt content nuclear gauges according to Supplement 1043 using personnel with a Level rating according to Supplement 1041.
+Calibrate asphalt content nuclear gauges according to Supplement 1043 using personnel with a minimum Level 2 rating according to Supplement 1041.
 Mix and test the calibration verification sample with a Department employee present.

 Provide and dispose of the solvent used for cleaning the asphalt content nuclear gauge pans.